tonig-evo/tutorial_python/README.md

 todo still needs modules adding

-**Question**
+## 1 intro section

-What are the three basic rules for code annotation?
+Move 1 and 2 into one subfolder?

-## 1. Primitive Datatypes and Operators
+## 1a.
+Primitive Datatypes and Operators

 **Questions**